It’s that time of year again! We get two weeks of tip top tennis right here in the UK!

 To make sure they stay tip top, they’re kept in a refrigerator!

-Wimbledon used to use white tennis balls but they changes to yellow balls so they were easier to spot on telly!
+Wimbledon used to use white tennis balls but they changed to yellow balls so they were easier to spot on television!

 A lot like your school uniform, there’s a strict dress code at the championships!

 The Wimbledon rules state that all players must be dressed head to toe in almost entirely white.

 Umpires can even tell players to change if they don’t fit the dress code and they aren’t afraid to!

 In 2013 Wimbledon superstar Roger Federer had to switch his trainers because they had orange soles!

 6. The first Wimbledon championship took place in 1877!

 The first Wimbledon championship took place in 1877.

 This means it’s the oldest tennis tournament in the world.
 Men’s Singles was the only event when it started BUT Ladies Single, Men’s & Ladies Doubles soon followed.